What’s A Good Aleppo Pepper Substitute?

 In a pinch: Crushed red pepper

-It doesn’t provide the same complexity of flavor, but if you’re in a bind for an Aleppo pepper substitute, generic crushed red pepper can do.
-It has a comparable level of heat due to its mix of chilies, but that’s basically it.
+It doesn’t provide the same flavor complexity, but if you’re in a bind for an Aleppo pepper substitute, generic crushed red pepper can do.
+It has a comparable level of heat because of its mix of chilies, but that’s basically it.
 This is an “if you must” solution for when you have no other choice and you’re on the clock.
 To bring out some of the flavors in the crushed red pepper, we recommend crushing the flakes into a coarse powder using a mortar and pestle.

 Go exotic: Turkish Marash, Antebi peppers, or Korean gochugaru